tradecloud/tradecloud-docs-api-v2/buyer/complete.md

 description: How to complete an order or line
 ---

-# Complete an order
+# Complete an order or line

-Complete an order line when it is completely handled at the buyer, usually when the supplier invoice is received and approved by buyer.
+Complete an order line in Tradecloud when it is completely handled at the buyer, usually when the supplier invoice is received and approved by buyer.

 - `Issued`, `Rejected` and `Confirmed` lines will become `Completed`
 - `In progress` and `Cancelled` lines cannot be completed